percona/pxb-docs/docs/dictionary-cache.md

 For example, InnoDB uses the `table_id` (also known as the `se_private_id`) for a table definition.
 Percona XtraBackup does not behave like a server and does not have access to the data dictionary.
 XtraBackup initializes the InnoDB engine and uses the `InnoDB table object` (`dict_table_t`) when needed.
 XtraBackup relies on Serialized Dictionary Information (SDI) that is stored in the tablespace.
 SDI is a JSON representation of a table.

-In Percona XtraBackup 8.1, tables are loaded as `evictable`.
+In Percona XtraBackup {{release}}, tables are loaded as `evictable`.
 XtraBackup scans the B-tree index of the data dictionary tables `mysql.indexes` and `mysql.index_partitions` to establish a relationship between the `table_id` and the `tablespace(space_id)`.
 XtraBackup uses this relationship during transaction rollback.
 XtraBackup does not load user tables unless there is a transaction rollback on them.

 A background thread or a Percona XtraBackup main thread handles the cache eviction when the cache size limit is reached.